dfki-ric/pytransform3d/_sources/rotations.rst.txt

 **Pros**

-* It is easy to apply rotations on point vectors by matrix-vector multiplication
+* It is easy to apply rotations on point vectors by matrix-vector multiplication.
-* Concatenation of rotations is trivial through matrix multiplication
+* Concatenation of rotations is trivial through matrix multiplication.
-* You can directly read the basis vectors from the columns
+* You can directly read the basis vectors from the columns.
-* No singularities
+* No singularities.

 **Cons**